George Frideric Handel Language Arts Curriculum Guide

 - Poetry is a type of imaginative writing that uses sound, rhythm and language to express feelings and thoughts, and elicit an emotional response from the reader.
 Some poems rhyme, but many do not.
 Explore poetry at the Poetry website for kids and find a great poetry unit study that includes different literary devices (such as imagery and personification) here.

 - Use an encyclopedia to learn about these three poets/writers of the 18th century who were writing around the time that Handel was composing.
-William Blake "Songs of Experience- The Fly", Samuel Taylor Coleridge "To Nature", William Wordsworth "I wandered lonely as a cloud", (listen to a reading of this poem here).
+William Blake "Songs of Experience- The Fly", Samuel Taylor Coleridge "To Nature", William Wordsworth "I wandered lonely as a cloud".

 - A series of books on different composers and their lives, beginning in childhood, by Opal Wheeler is a wonderful addition to a composer study.
 She has written one on Handel (amazon.com).
 Each one includes a CD and is especially written to be fascinating for children.

 - Here is a list of popular kids' books in England.
 Many are ones that are popular in America too.
 It just goes to show that great literature is a treasure anywhere!

 - Write a journal or diary entry by a musician in the patronage of royalty.
 Think about how it would feel to compose at will for specific occasions, and not based on your own inspiration.
 Composers under the patronage system were secure in their jobs, but had a "boss" that was often very demanding.
 Think of a situation that may have occurred and write about it in first person.
 The website Baroque.org has this to say about patronage: